-- Weather, soil type and job conditions should be considered when choosing the best installation method. - A concrete curve with a full depth and finished height is needed to ensure full containment of the bedding sand and the Belgard Porcelain Pavers. - Precompact the sand bedding course and screed to 1-in thickness with smooth surface - Mechanically anchor edge restraint into the concrete base. - Insure geotextile is installed directly on top of the concrete to contain the bedding sand. - Insure that pavement is constructed with a 11⁄2 to 2 percent slope and that it is pitched away from any building. - Insure the plastic 4mm spacers are installed at all corners of the installed pavers.
+- The required edge restraint system is a low profile edge restraint with a vertical height of 11⁄2 inches as shown in the drawing. - Precompact the sand bedding course and screed to 1-in thickness with smooth surface - Mechanically anchor edge restraint into the concrete base. - Insure geotextile is installed directly on top of the concrete to contain the bedding sand. - Insure that pavement is constructed with a 11⁄2 to 2 percent slope and that it is pitched away from any building. - Insure the plastic 4mm spacers are installed at all corners of the installed pavers.